Arunteja27/Catch-your-fridge-Express-server/README.md

 Any relevant instructions for running your code:

-npm install node \n
+npm install node
 Run server using node server.js
 Access webpage by going to localhost8000/index.html